Hypfer/Valetudo/docs/_pages/faq.md

 in a controlled fashion right out of the box.
 The vendor cloud can still be an option, but it must not be the only way to use an IoT Device.

+## Can I use Valetudo to bypass region locks? <a name="regionlock"></a>

+**No.**

+Valetudo does not support bypassing region locks to e.g. use a CN unit outside of CN.

+The reasoning behind this stance is that, as it works right now, Valetudo existing does not have any negative impact on sales for the vendors.<br/>
+In fact, I'd argue that it has an ever-growing **positive** impact on their bottom line, because lots of people buy their products _only_ because they can use it with Valetudo.

+However, as soon as you decide to undermine regional pricing strategies of these vendors, you'd be giving them a _very good reason_ to try their hardest to shut you down.
+It would be foolish and short-sighted to do that.
+On-top, it would also be futile to do that.
+You as some rando hacker and developer can't win against a corporate entity of that scale.
+At least not long-term.<br/>
+If you give them (or rather their investors) a business incentive to stop you, they will stop you.

+And what would it be good for anyway?<br/>
+Is allowing a few people to save some minor amounts of money worth souring the relations with the vendors?<br/>
+Is getting what you want (CN unit with cool features in EU) worth jeopardizing the ability of regular buyers to use their robot without the cloud?

+Yes, I hear you, you bought the HW and now you want total freedom over it because you paid for it.<br/>
+It's an understandable perspective, but that's not how the world works.
+And - most importantly - you won't be able to change how the world works by just forcefully trying to get what you want without considering the needs of other parties involved.